ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

 We felt we were able to do a lot of work during this sprint.
 Having a start-page to show the users and collect feedback was invaluable at this stage of the development.
-However, we were able to produce a minimum viable product, which on reflection we would have liked to have done by this stage of the development lifecycle.
+However, we weren't able to produce a minimum viable product, which on reflection we would have liked to have done by this stage of the development lifecycle.
+Regardless, we were happy with a progress by this point in time.
+It was clear, however, that our workload in the other units of term was getting bigger, and as such our progress might slow down over the coming weeks.
+We also wanted to better understand how we would build the database and API.
+This would take time and was likely to be a backlog item which carried through to subsequent sprints.

 ## Sprints paused : complete backlog items and other work commitments (22.03.21-05.03.21)
 ___